BGCG/project2/README.md

 ### People ###

-For my mentor for her feedback and tutor support at code institute for pointers on how to solve specific issues with the code.
+For my mentor for her feedback and tutor support at Code Institute for pointers on how to solve specific issues with the code.
 My fiance Benjamin Bland, who studied History at University, for input into good questions to use in the quiz and to check to ensure they were accurate.

 ## Historical facts references ##

 * I had to double checked the [pencillin wikipedia article](https://en.wikipedia.org/wiki/Penicillin) as I forgot which species of fungus pencillin was derived from.
+I also wanted to check different scientists who worked on Pencillin so I could provide some good alternative answers to the user.
 * The [Origin of Species Wikipedia](https://en.wikipedia.org/wiki/On_the_Origin_of_Species) article as I forgot the year which the book was published.
 * I forgot the age of the pyramids so I check the [National Geographic](https://www.nationalgeographic.com/history/article/giza-pyramids#:~:text=The%20Giza%20Pyramids%2C%20built%20to,constructed%20some%204%2C500%20years%20ago) article.
 * I needed to double check the capacity of the Circus maximus so I double checked the [rome.net](https://www.rome.net/circus-maximus#:~:text=The%20Circus%20Maximus%20in%20Rome,with%20space%20for%20300%2C000%20spectators) website for this.
-* I forgot the name of the first man in space so I check the follow [Wikipedia](https://en.wikipedia.org/wiki/Yuri_Gagarin) article.
+* I forgot the name of the first man in space so I checked the following [Wikipedia](https://en.wikipedia.org/wiki/Yuri_Gagarin) article.
 * To double checked the name of the Viking explorer who is believed to be the first european to travel to North Ameria I checked the following [article]( https://www.npr.org/2007/10/08/15040888/coming-to-america-who-was-first#:~:text=We%20know%20now%20that%20Columbus,America%20and%20established%20a%20settlement.).
-*
-*